 - Microsoft Outlook

 - Google (Calendar, Chrome)

 - Google Drive

 - LTI Moodle

 - Acuity Scheduling

 - Microsoft Active Directory

 After putting the two applications under a stringent review, it now becomes clearer that they are different animals.
 RingCentral is designed for established companies with a significant need for business phones.
 These are establishments that need to stay in contact with customers or with each other wherever they are.
 Meanwhile, Zoom’s easy-to-set-up platform and usefulness to whatever size of organization can make a difference when you want to teach an online course, train using a webinar, or stay updated with your remote team.

-To learn more about communication platforms, you may check out our guide here.
+To learn more about Zoom and its capabilities, you can also check out our Zoom vs GoToMeeting comparison.